JabRef/jabref/CONTRIBUTING.md

 ### When adding a library

-Please try to use a version available at jCenter and add it to `build.gradle`.
+Please try to use a version available at JCenter and add it to `build.gradle`.
 In any case, describe the library at [external-libraries.txt](external-libraries.txt).
 We need that information for our package maintainers (e.g., those of the [debian package](https://tracker.debian.org/pkg/jabref)).
 Also add a txt file stating the license in `libraries/`.